 I am amazed at the many powerful and wise comments I have received from you about suicide.
 I asked you to tell me why you think people contemplate suicide and you had some amazing insights.
 It is clear that it is usually not just one thing that compels someone to feel suicidal.
 You said it is a combination of a lot of things, including:

 More than anything, I believe people who live with suicidal ideation feel hopeless.
 They are hurting so badly and want nothing more than for the pain to end.
 Unfortunately, they cannot imagine the pain ever going away.
 They cannot see the light at the end of the very dark and lonely tunnel they have found themselves traveling down.
 Have you ever felt this way?

 Jennifer said suicide has been a daily struggle for the past nine years due to being sexually abused.
 "I feel like suicide is the only option I have left, the only chance at peace I'll ever have.
 I just want the pain to stop.
 It's as if something will always be missing and life will never be quite right.”
 There is no denying that the pain of sexual abuse can be tremendous.
 But the abuse is not Jennifer’s fault.
 She needs to find the hope that she can overcome this pain.
-Many people just like Jennifer have overcome abuse through talking about it with a professional counselor.
+Many people just like Jennifer have overcome abuse by talking about it with a professional counselor.
 She needs to learn how to stop punishing herself for her abuser’s actions.